by Jim Forest

 T3 – Nagasaki ruins

 I couldn’t stop staring.
-Though I had seen a few post-explosion photos of victims of Hiroshima and Nagasaki, being in sight of these two women brought home to me in a more intimate way than any photograph the human dimension of war, the effects of nuclear weapons, and the fact that the victims of war were rarely those responsible for war.
+Though I had seen a few post-explosion photos of victims of Hiroshima and Nagasaki, being in sight of these two women brought home to me in a more intimate way than any photograph the human dimension of war, the effects of nuclear weapons, and the fact that the victims of war are rarely those responsible for war.
 I was also old enough to be aware that taking Japanese victims of America’s atom bombs into one’s home was not something that all Americans would appreciate.
 In the icy climate of the Cold War, such hospitality required courage.
 Mr. and Mrs. Squire gave me an early glimpse of what following Christ was all about.
 They gave witness to the Gospel words, “I was a stranger and you took me in.”

 In a sense these two Japanese women were visitors from the future.
 I was just beginning to read science fiction.
 The darkest fantasies of science fiction seemed to be unfolding, our world destined to become a radioactive wasteland in which any survivors would envy the dead and most of the achievements of civilization turned to ash and rubble.